glipR/glipR.github.io/source/posts/Pathfinding/Intro/content.md

 ## Closing the distance

 Rather than pathing from the start to the end, let's traverse the other way!
-Let's assume that while we've been searching, we've been keeping track off the distance from the start node for each vertex we expand.
+Let's assume that while we've been searching, we've been keeping track of the distance from the start vertex for each vertex we expand.

-*This would be relatively simple, as we can just keep a counter in the *`while`* loop*
+*This would be relatively simple, as we can just keep a counter in the *`while`* loop above.*

 Next, I don't think its too much of a mental leap to say that a good path from the end to the start is one that always reduces the distance to the start vertex as you move across the path.